-Home to the New England Patriots football team, this impressive stadium has a seating capacity of 68,756 and two club houses with a seating of 6000.
-Luxury suites with a capacity of 16-32 persons are available and a Super Suite with a capacity of 70 persons is also an option.
-Visitors can buy tickets from the northwest corner of the stadium.
-Will Call is situated at the ticket office and tickets are available two hours prior to Revolution soccer games and three hours before Patriots football games and other events.
+Home to the New England Patriots football team, this impressive stadium has a seating capacity of over 68,000.
+Luxury suites with a capacity of 16-32 persons and a Super Suite with a capacity of 70 persons are also available.
+This stadium has played host to several NFL games, ice hockey and football matches as well as college football seasons.
+You can buy tickets from the northwest corner of the stadium.

 After opening its doors in 1928, Boston Opera House underwent a multimillion-dollar restoration process to become the opulent city landmark it is.
 Featuring shows like Les Miserables, Hairspray, The Nutcracker and the Tony award-winner The Lion King, this venue is not to be missed.
 Enjoy timeless classics, productions inspired by major motion pictures as well as comedy shows.